ptoche/piketty/slidify/lectures/Chapter 01/index.md

 ### Inequality in the World: Europe

-- The population of Europe is about 740 million.
-Germany is the most populated country with 80M.
+- The population of Europe is 740 million.
+The most populated countries are Russia 150M and Germany 80M (1/4 of Russians live in Asia).
 - About 540 million live in the European Union where per capita output is over 27,000 euros per year.
-- The remaining 200 million people live in Russia and Ukraine, where per capita output is about 15,000 euros per year.
+- The remaining 200 million people live in Russia and Ukraine, where per capita output is about €15,000 per year.
-- Three-quarters of citizens of the EU live in the five most populous countries, Germany, France, United Kingdom, Italy, and Spain, with an average per capita GDP of 31,000 euros per year.
+- Three-quarters of citizens of the EU live in the five most populous countries, Germany 80M, France 66M, United Kingdom 64M, Italy 60M, and Spain 47M, with an average per capita output of €30,000 per year.
-- The remaining 130 million live in what used to be Eastern Europe, with an average per capita output around 16,000 euros per year.
+- The remaining 130 million live in what used to be Eastern Europe, with an average per capita output around €16,000 per year.

 ---

 ### Inequality in the World: Asia

 - The total Asian population is about 4 billion.
-- China has a population of 1.4 billion, India 1.3B, Indonesia 255 million, Pakistan 190M, Bangladesh 160M, Russia 150M, Japan 130M, Philippines 100M, Vietnam 90M, Thailand 65M, Burma 50M, South Korea 50M.
+- The largest are China 1.4B, India 1.3B, Indonesia 255M, Pakistan 190M, Bangladesh 160M, Russia 150M, Japan 130M, Philippines 100M, Vietnam 90M, Turkey 80M, Thailand 65M, Burma 50M, South Korea 50M.
 - Japan's annual per capita output is equal to that of the wealthiest countries, but its population is too small to have much influence on the continental average, which is a little below the world average.
 - China's annual per capita GDP is 8,000 euros &mdash; below the world average.
 - The Indian sub-continent is poorer still, but India is growing fast.
+- Parts of Russia are situated in Europe (3/4 of population, 1/4 of land).

 ---